Liquid viscosity: Why viscosity counts for pods

 Every vaper knows the frustration: suddenly the puff tastes burnt (a "dry hit") or the expensive e-liquid leaks from the pod and makes a mess of the device.
 Before you start looking for the problem with the pod or the e-cigarette, you should take a look at an often overlooked characteristic of your e-liquid: its viscosity, i.e., its thickness.
 An e-liquid that is too thin inevitably leads to leaking, while an e-liquid that is too thick blocks the flow to the heating coil and results in a burnt taste.

-Viscosity is determined by the mixing ratio of the two main components of every e-liquid: propylene glycol (PG) and vegetable glycerin (VG).
-The correct PG/VG ratio is not a matter of chance, but rather the crucial factor for an optimal vaping experience, especially with modern pod systems and their fine, small coils.
-We'll explain why this is the case and how to find the perfect e-liquid for your device.
+Viscosity is determined by the mixing ratio of the two main components of any e-liquid: propylene glycol (PG) and vegetable glycerin (VG).
+The correct PG/VG ratio is not a matter of chance, but rather the crucial factor for an optimal vaping experience, especially with modern devices.
+Pod systems with their fine, small coils.
+We'll explain why this is the case and how you can find the perfect one.
+Liquid find one for your device.

 It's also important to know how to travel.
 Air pressure affects the liquid.